This is now in your Top Picks!

 View spectacular sunsets at Love Lake Dubai

-A tribute to Expo 2020 Dubai
+Experience a tribute to Expo 2020 Dubai

 Journey into the desert and enjoy the greenery and views of the free-to-visit Lake of Expo 2020.
-Located near Al Maktoum International Airport, the area has a lake, trees and sand to resemble the Expo 2020 logo.
+Located near Al Maktoum International Airport, the area has a lake, trees and sand to resemble the Expo 2020 Dubai logo.
 A man-made marvel, the site includes walkways to get to the ‘island’ surrounded by water.
 A bird's-eye view from the top showcases the logo, so if you're flying in or out from Al Maktoum, look out for this extraordinary spot.

 Get on your bike at Mushrif Park